iNKORE-NET/Documentation/CONTRIBUTING.en-US.md

 For some language-specified documents (e.g. Chinese), it's essential to use spaces between [Chinese] and [English/letters/numbers/minor-symbols].

-### Always use English symbols
+### Always use English symbols (with exceptions)

-All punctuation marks should be half-width except for commas, periods, question marks, and colons.
+All punctuation marks should be half-width **except for commas, periods, question marks, and colons**.
 All brackets should also be half-width, with a space on each side outside the brackets.
 (Slashes may not have spaces around them).

 For example, avoid writing like this: